PickNikRobotics/abb_ros2/docs/README.md

 ![add transmission porotocol](images/egm3.png)

-4. Add the code from `TRob1Main.mod` to the RAPID module.
-This can be done by selecting the module on the sidebar, and copy-pasting the code into the editor.
+4. Add the code from [TRob1Main.mod](../robot_studio_resources/TRob1Main.mod) to the RAPID module.
+This can be done by right-clicking the `T_ROB1` task on the sidebar (under RAPID), selecting Load Module..., and navigating to the [TRob1Main.mod] file in the file browser.

 ![add module](images/egm4.png)